Troglomorphism

-Troglomorphism is the morphological adaptation of an animal to living in the constant darkness of caves, characterised by features such as loss of pigment, reduced eyesight or blindness, and frequently with attenuated bodies or appendages.
-The terms troglobitic, stygobitic, stygofauna, troglofauna, and hypogean or hypogeic, are often used for cave-dwelling organisms.
+Troglomorphism is the morphological adaptation of an animal to life in the constant darkness of caves, characterised by features such as loss of pigment, reduced eyesight or blindness, and attenuated bodies or appendages.
+Several terms are used to describe troglomorphic animals, namely troglobitic, stygobitic or stygofauna, troglofauna, hypogean, or hypogeic.

-Troglomorphism occurs in molluscs, velvet worms, arthropods, fish, amphibians (notably cave salamanders) and reptiles.
-To date no mammals or birds have been found to live exclusively in caves.
-Pickerel frogs are classed as either trogloxenes, or possibly troglophiles.
+Troglomorphism occurs in several animal species, with examples among molluscs, velvet worms, arthropods, fish, amphibians (notably cave salamanders), and reptiles.
+To date there are no examples of troglomorphic mammals or birds.
+Pickerel frogs are not considered to be part of this category due to their classification as trogloxenes or possibly troglophiles.
 The first Troglobiont to be described was Leptodirus hochenwartii.

-Morphology of troglomorphism
+Morphology

-Troglomorphic species must adapt to unique elements of subterranean life, like continual darkness, reduced season queues, and limited food availability.
-The reduction of characters like eyes and pigmentation is generally considered to be an evolutionary tradeoff in troglomorphic species.
-While these characters, which are no longer useful to them in continual darkness, begin to be selected against, improved secondary sensory structures are selected for.
-Many troglomorphs display impressive and exaggerated sensory elements, like greatly elongated antennae, that allow them to navigate in this unconventional setting.
-Additionally, as a result of poor resource availability, these species tend towards low rates of metabolism and activity, to maximize what little energy input they are able to achieve.
+Troglomorphic species are those which have adapted to the characteristics of subterranean life, such as continual darkness, reduced seasonal periods, and limited food availability.
+Many troglomorphs exhibit sensory adaptations such as elongated antennae, which allow them to navigate their habitat, while having reduced vision and pigmentation, in what are generally considered to be evolutionary tradeoffs.
+Due to limited food sources, these species also tend to exhibit a low metabolic rate and low activity rate to efficiently use their energy.

-While general trends are maintained, troglomorphic species can be highly variable.
-While some species like the Mexican tetra trend towards eyelessness, there are still many that maintain their eyes even in darkness, or even still some that retain pigmentation that are not well understood.
-Additionally, there are traits like reduction of scales in some troglomorphic fish that have yet to be well explained.

-Additionally, troglomorphism can vary within a species.
-In species like the Mexican tetra, some populations may retain their eyes, while others have varying stages of eye loss, and can interbreed with one another.
-Other species like the cave amphipod also display this relationship of surface and subterranean populations retaining a species relationship, adding to the complexity in understanding this unique evolutionary phenomenon.
+While general trends are common among troglomorphic species, the traits of individual species can be highly variable.
+For example, in species like the Mexican tetra, some populations retain their eyes while others tend towards eye loss, and can interbreed with one another.
+Some Mexican tetra retain pigmentation, although its function is not well understood.
+Other species, like the cave amphipod, have subterranean and surface populations retaining a species relationship, adding to the complexity in understanding this unique evolutionary phenomenon.